-JKA Karate classes are formal instructional classes with a curriculum and strict standards.
-A beginner is initially introduced to basic block techniques techniques that are repeatedly over and over his or her entire karate career.
-Each class, although the commands and techniques are the same, teach the body something new every time.
+JKA Karate classes follow a formal curriculum with strict standards.
+A beginner is initially introduced to basic block techniques that are repeated over his or her entire karate career.
+Although the training in each class is similar, the commands and techniques teach the body something new.

 Karate training has three K’s that encompasses the whole karate experience.

 Kihon means basics.
-Like dancing waltz, jazz, or chacha, there is always the first and basic movements that serve as the foundation of the dance.
-In Karate, these are the basic hand blocks, the basic stances and basic punches and kicks.
-Blocks are executed moving forward, backwards, sideways to train and familiarize the different muscles on the techniques.
+Like dancing waltz, jazz, or chacha, there are always the first and basic movements that serve as the foundation of the dance.
+In Karate, these are the basic hand blocks, the basic stances, and basic punches and kicks.
+Blocks are executed moving forwards, backwards, and sideways to train and familiarize the different muscles on the techniques.

 Kata means form.
 A kata is a routine that is composed of different kihons.
 In an orchestra, every single instrument is vital and is performed properly to blend in and harmonize with the other instruments to create beautiful music.
-The same idea applies with kata “every movement is crucial (and depicts a meaning and application) to the whole performance.
-There are many different kinds of kata, complexity varies according to rank.
-In kata practices, different elements such as posture, proper breathing, speed, control and power are carefully examined and practiced.
+The same idea applies with kata.
+Every movement is crucial (and depicts a meaning and application) to the whole performance.
+There are many different kinds of kata and complexity varies according to rank.
+In kata practices, different elements such as posture, proper breathing, speed, control, and power are carefully examined and practiced.

 Kumite means sparring.
-This is probably every young boy’s dream to knock off an opponent and play Street Fighter with each other.
-Unfortunately, this is not how kumite practices are conducted.
+This is probably every young student’s dream to knock off an opponent and play Street Fighter with each other.
+However, this is not how kumite practices are conducted.
 Although karate techniques are aimed to kill with a single blow, practices teach you otherwise.
-You are taught how to control your punches and kicks aiming at your target with proper timing, distance and opportunity.
+You are taught how to control your punches and kicks aiming at your target with proper timing, distance, and opportunity.

-JKA Karate practices the Shotokan style of karate which is characterized by deep, long stances that provide stability, enable powerful movements, and strengthen the legs and give power to the technique.
+JKA Karate practices the Shotokan style of karate which is characterized by deep, long stances that provide stability and enable powerful movements through strong leg movements giving power to the technique.
 Shotokan practices the blend of proper preparation and execution of technique which is combined with speed to generate power.